rastin-ghasemi/Prometheus_Operator/README.md

-- In This Project we are Setting Up Prometheus Operator via OLM to Monitor a Node with 3 Nginx Services
+- In This Project, we are Setting Up Prometheus Operator via OLM to Monitor a Node with 3 Nginx Services

-## Step 1 : Install Operator Lifecycle Manager (OLM)
+## Step 1: Install Operator Lifecycle Manager (OLM)
 a tool to help manage the Operators running on your cluster.

 - OLM is the package manager for Kubernetes Operators.